vertica/VerticaPy/docs/source/user_guide_introduction_best_practices.rst

 Projections are created and managed in the Vertica database, but you can leverage the power of projections in VerticaPy with features such as the :py:mod:`~verticapy.vDataFrame`'s usecols parameter, which specifies the columns from the input relation to include in the :py:mod:`~verticapy.vDataFrame`.
 As columnar databases perform better when there are fewer columns in the query, especially when you are working with large datasets, limiting :py:mod:`~verticapy.vDataFrame` and operations to essential columns can lead to a significant performance improvement.
 By default, most :py:mod:`~verticapy.vDataFrame` methods use all numerical columns in the :py:mod:`~verticapy.vDataFrame`, but you can restrict the operation to specific columns.

-In the following examples, we'll demonstrate how to create a `vDataFrame` from specific columns in the input relation, and then run methods on that :py:mod:`~verticapy.vDataFrame`.
+In the following examples, we'll demonstrate how to create a :py:mod:`~verticapy.vDataFrame` from specific columns in the input relation, and then run methods on that :py:mod:`~verticapy.vDataFrame`.
 First, load the titanic dataset into Vertica using the :py:func:`~verticapy.datasets.load_titanic` function:

 .. code-block:: python